About Beyond Akeela Teen Camp & Travel Program

 Participants will also visit different college campuses and gap-year programs to get exposure to different options.
 Advisors will also create fun ways to assist campers reflect on employment options and practice their interview and application skills.

-- What is your policy on electronics and computers at camp?Beyond Akeela teens will be allowed to bring music playing devices, such as iPods or other MP3 player, provided all the video content, including games, TV shows, movies, etc. are removed from the device prior to arrival day.
-They may also bring cell phones for use during certain portions of the trip; staff members will hold the phones when they are not being used.
-Kindles or Nooks are permitted, but other devices that can access the internet are prohibited.
+- What is your policy on electronics and computers at camp?Beyond Akeela teens will be allowed to bring music playing devices, such as iPods or other MP3 player, provided the device has no video or WiFi capabilities.
+They may also bring cell phones for use during certain portions of the trip; staff members will hold the phones when they are not being used. eReaders are permitted, but other devices that can access the internet are prohibited.

-- Who will provide my teen with medical care?We have a Vermont licensed nurse on staff and will be responsible for dispensing all medication.
-Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities for each destinations on the trip.
+- Who will provide my teen with medical care?We have a Wisconsin licensed nurse on staff and will be responsible for dispensing all medication.
+Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities for each destination on the trips.

 - How do we apply?Apply online or call us toll free at 866-680-4744.
 There is no deposit or commitment required to apply and the initial application takes just a few minutes to submit.
 Subsequently, we will request additional application information from you, your child and the professionals who are currently involved in your child’s life.
 Once we have had an opportunity to review your entire application, we will contact you to follow up.